Is Sorting and Organizing Your Photos After Scanning Actually Better?

 First off, you can trim down the stacks you'll eventually scan by tossing out the ones you're absolutely sure you don't want included.
 You know, the blurry ones, duplicates, or those endless shots of landscapes you have no emotional connection to.

-Plus, there’s something about holding those old prints in your hands, feeling the texture of the photo paper โ it’s like a throwback to before everything went digital.
-It’s a tactile experience that brings back memories, you know?
+Plus, there's something about holding those old prints in your hands, feeling the texture of the photo paper — it's like a throwback to before everything went digital.
+It's a tactile experience that brings back memories, you know?
 Each photo you handle feels like a little journey back in time.

 Also, concerns about computer proficiency drive some folks to organize original prints manually before scanning.
 They perceive digital file management as too intricate and worry they won't be able to navigate it effectively.